-2020 was an unprecedented year due to the impact of the COVID-19 health crisis.
-In late March, we shifted our workforce to fully remote, except for a small number of essential in-office staff.
+2021 saw a continuation of the unprecedented impact of the COVID-19 health crisis.
+Our workforce continued to operate fully remote, except for a small number of essential in-office staff.
 This shift to remote has protected our associates' safety and significantly limited the spread of COVID-19 within our workforce.
-Currently our offices remain open only to essential staff and a small handful of volunteers, who have asked to return.
-Across all of our offices, safety precautions have been put in place, including: mask requirements in common spaces, a COVID-19 symptom checker website which must be completed before entering the building, enhanced cleaning, higher cubicle and other physical barriers, sanitizer stations at key access and high traffic points, limitations on capacity in public spaces, and signage to remind associates of safety precautions and manage traffic flow to limit crowding.
+Currently our offices are open to staff on a voluntary basis.
+Across all of our offices, safety precautions remain in place, including: mask requirements in common spaces, a COVID-19 symptom checker website which must be completed daily before entering the building, enhanced cleaning, higher cubicle and other physical barriers, sanitizer stations at key access and high traffic points, and limitations on capacity in public spaces.

 We also understand this is a time of unprecedented challenges for our associates as they work from home and juggle additional family and other commitments.
 To help support our employees, we enhanced our virtual wellness programs - adding weekly meditation sessions, virtual step challenges, wellness-focused events on topics like stress, nutrition, and financial management, and additional counseling sessions available through our Employee Assistance Program.
-We have also adapted our Day 1 onboarding processes to help ensure that new employees hit the ground running; our new virtual employee orientation will launch in the first quarter of 2021 to give those joining us a deeper understanding of our business, beyond just the functional area in which they work.
+We have adapted our Day 1 onboarding processes to help ensure that new employees hit the ground running; our new virtual employee orientation launched in the first quarter of 2021 to give those joining us a deeper understanding of our business, beyond just the functional area in which they work.